cirosantilli/linux-cheat/desktop/README.md

     gtk-demo

-##TODO how to find if an application uses gtk and which version
+##TODO how to find if an application uses GTK and which version

 It is not generally possible to do so.